 The Philadelphia Deans’ Cup is an annual charity basketball tournament designed to raise funds for the public interest organizations of participating schools.
 The 2019 tournament will feature Drexel Law, Penn Law, Temple Law and Villanova Law.

-The 2019 Dean's Cup will be held at the Jake Nevin Field House (800 E. Lancaster Ave, Villanova, PA 19085) at Villanova University on Friday, March 29, 2019 at 6:00pm.
-Game 1: Drexel vs. Temple and Penn vs. Villanova; Game 2: Winners will compete for the championship with Villanova coming out on top as 2019 champions!
+The 2019 Dean's Cup was held at the Jake Nevin Field House (800 E. Lancaster Ave, Villanova, PA 19085) at Villanova University on Friday, March 29, 2019 at 6:00pm.
+Game 1: Drexel vs. Temple and Penn vs. Villanova; Game 2: Winners competed for the championship with Villanova coming out on top as 2019 champions!